rs-delve/rs-delve.github.io/_drafts/2020-05-01-delve-mask-report.md

 title: Face Masks for the General Public
 date: 2020-05-01 00:00:00 Z
 layout: post
+summary: >
-summary: 'Face masks could offer an important tool for contributing to the management of community transmission of Covid19 within the general population.
+  Face masks could offer an important tool for contributing to the management of community transmission of Covid19 within the general population.
 Evidence supporting their potential effectiveness comes from analysis of: (1) the incidence of asymptomatic and pre-symptomatic transmission; (2) the role of respiratory droplets in transmission, which can travel as far as 1-2 meters; and (3) studies of the use of homemade and surgical masks to reduce droplet spread.
 Our analysis suggests that their use could reduce onward transmission by asymptomatic and pre-symptomatic wearers if widely used in situations where physical distancing is not possible or predictable, contrasting to the standard use of masks for the protection of wearers.
 If correctly used on this basis, face masks, including homemade cloth masks, can contribute to reducing viral transmission.

-'
 ---

 *An earlier version of this document was communicated to SAGE in April